 - The baby does not track moving objects by four months of age.

-The habit of staring among newborns and babies below four months of age is not a cause of concern.
+The habit of staring among newborns and babies below four months of age is common and is usually not a cause of concern but if at any time it worries a caregiver for any reason, medical consultation should be sought.
 Parents can help the baby exercise their vision by giving them bright and high-contrast toys.
 As the baby grows older, their vision and cognitive functions become better, and they grow more adept at using their eyes for recognition and recall of information.

 2. Steven Dowshen, MD, Your Newborn’s Hearing, Vision, and Other Senses; The Nemours Foundation